 It’s a dangerous moment for Christianity.

-The followers of Jesus are gathered together in a locked room.
+The disciple are gathered together in a locked room.
 It’s a familiar place to them.
-They locked themselves away from the world after Jesus’ arrest and crucifixion.
+They locked themselves away from the world after Jesus’ arrest and crucifixion, fearing that those who killed Jesus would be looking for them next.

 That locked room was where Jesus found them the evening of the resurrection – huddled together in fear, hoping the locked doors would keep out the forces of empire that had brought Jesus to his death.